MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 I like hiding things in files...
 ```

 Do you now?
 This is an image, and images have metadata.
-It's common in CTFs to put interesting info there.
-Surely not...
+It's common in CTFs to put interesting info there...

 ```
 $ exiftool chall.base65536_decoded.png